Ragdata/.dotfiles/README.md

 * **Customisable**
   * `.dotfiles` won't overwrite your hard work the next time you update
   * _(to be fair, whether they will be read in <em>every</em> instance is a dice roll right now ... working on it ...)_
+* **Easy to Use**
+  * Includes a number of bin scripts which help you access `.dotfiles` admin functionality
 * **Reusable Code**
-  * Includes a resource loading static binary which you can use in your own projects to make use of ANY `.dotfiles` functionality
+  * Vast library of functions you can use in your own projects
 * **"Themable"**
   * `.dotfiles` includes a selection of prompts to choose from - none of which will soak up your available resources
 * **GUI Admin**